sajari/website-search-integration/README.md

 #### Suggestion Chosen

-An autocomplete selected event is triggered when a user presses enter while highlighting an autocomplete suggestion or clicks on an autocomplete suggestion.
+A suggestion chosen event is triggered when a user presses enter while highlighting an autocomplete suggestion or clicks on an autocomplete suggestion to trigger a search.

-This event is useful for standalone autocomplete boxes, you can redirect to your search page once the user chooses a query.
+This event is useful for autocomplete boxes used in headers or navigation sections for redirecting to your search page once the user chooses a query.

 ```javascript
 myUI("sub", "suggestion-chosen", function(eventName, query) {